 Alan P. Krusi has served as a Director of the Company since March 2008.
 Mr. Krusi was President, Strategic Development of AECOM Technology Corporation, a global provider of professional technical and management support services, from October 2011 until his retirement in March 2015.
 He served as Executive Vice President for Corporate Development of AECOM Technology Corporation from August 2008 until October 2011.
 From 2003 until 2008, Mr. Krusi served as President of Earth Tech, Inc., an engineering, consulting, and construction services firm owned by Tyco International.
 From 2002 to 2003, Mr. Krusi served as CEO of RealEnergy, Inc., a company providing onsite cogeneration to commercial and industrial customers.
 From 1999 to 2002, Mr. Krusi served as President of the Construction Services division of URS Corporation, where he oversaw an international construction services business specializing in construction management and program management.
 Prior to his employment with URS, and over a period of twenty-two years, Mr. Krusi held a number of technical and management positions within the engineering and construction industries.
-Mr. Krusi currently also serves on the Board of Directors of Alacer Gold Corp, Granite Construction Incorporated, Lithko Contracting, LLC, and Boxwood Merger Corp.
-Mr. Krusi served on the Board of Directors of Layne Christensen from January 2016 to June 2018 and of Blue Earth, Inc. from September 2014 to June 2016.
+Mr. Krusi currently also serves on the Board of Directors of Granite Construction Incorporated, Lithko Contracting, LLC and SSR Mining.
+Mr. Krusi served on the Board of Directors of Alacer Gold Corp from September 2014 to September 2020; Boxwood Merger Corp from November 2018 to January 2020; Layne Christensen from January 2016 to June 2018; and Blue Earth, Inc. from September 2014 to June 2016.
 Mr. Krusi is a graduate of the University of California at Santa Barbara and is a Registered Geologist, Certified Engineering Geologist, and Licensed General Contractor in the State of California.